bramses/bramses-highly-opinionated-vault-2023/README.md

 - Tracker

-## Migration Guide for Current Obsidian Users
+### Migration Guide for Current Obsidian Users

 In the creation of BHOV-2023, the author was in the middle of his own migration from his vault of 1.5 years to BHOV.
 So this is all quite relevant!

 First, the the questions you should ask yourself is: what about your current vault is necessary, what you'd like to change, and where you ideally want to be after migrating.
 Keep in mind, many of the tricks and strategies used in BHOV-2023 can be inserted into existing vaults, so you might not even need to make a full move!

 After following the traditional [installation section above](#installation), the first thing you're probably going to want to do is start migrating a few notes you already have into the correct buckets.
 Once you get a feel for that manually, try to move your outside vault workflows (Alfred, Readwise, etc) to point to BHOV-2023.
 This will help facilitate the transition without a drastic switch over as new notes will be placed into BHOV-2023 and your existing workflows will be maintained in your old vault.

-## Settings
+### Settings

 `todo`

-# A Day in the Life - Real World Use
+## A Day in the Life - Real World Use

 BHOV-2023 is only helpful if you can use it day in/day out as a tool to help you in life.
 Here's how I would use it in any random day (let's say Tuesday, perhaps):

 Noon (wake up -- *I'm a night owl and a degenerate*) 🤷

-...
+…

-## Special Case: Saturday or Sunday
+### Special Case: Saturday or Sunday

 Reflection is a critical component to the value of this vault, and so one day a week **must** be carved out to do reflection.
 This shouldn't take more than thirty minutes or so, but it does need to happen once a week, so choose what works best for you.

-...
+…

-# Videos
+## Videos

 Over the year of 2023, I'll be deep diving into different components of BHOV-2023 as some aspects are better communicated visually.

 - [BHOV-2023 Example Usage 2022-12-11 - YouTube](https://www.youtube.com/watch?v=28QZ3Zp9GBw&ab_channel=BramAdams)

-# Final Word
+## Final Word

 BHOV-2023 would not be possible without the amazing team and community that make Obsidian what it is.
 This vault works because the technology is there, and all thanks goes to all of the developers in the community.
-...
+…

 `todo`